Artemso/roger_skyline_1/README.md

 * Banning HTTP

-I modified the *jails.local* file by adding a new jail to JAILS, [http-get-dos]:
+I modified the *jails.local* file by adding a new jail [http-get-dos]:
 ```
 [http-get-dos]
 enabled = true